Learning What to Learn: Experimental Design when Combining Experimental with Observational Evidence: Experimental design for linear estimators

 If an oracle knew $B$, a natural choice would be to pick the minimax design

+For finite $B$ this would lead to natural bias-variance trade-offs.
 However, having to specify $B$ can pose a large burden on the researchers and make the choice of the experiment sensitive to $B$.
-Therefore, we seek designs that perform as close as possible to the oracle that knows $B$, uniformly over the values of $B$, following a long-standing tradition in decision theory \citep[e.g.][]{manski2004, manski2007admissible, montiel2023decision, KitagawaTetenov_EMCA2018}.
-Specifically, we minimize the worst-case proportional regret
+Therefore, we seek designs that perform as close as possible to the oracle that knows $B$, uniformly over the values of $B$, following a long-standing tradition in decision theory \citep[e.g.][]{manski2007admissible, montiel2023decision, stoye2011axioms}.